Recycling during the holidays

 FAYETTEVILLE, Ark.
-(KFTA) – Tis the season for giving.
+(KNWA) – Tis the season for giving.
 Fayetteville’s Waste Reduction Coordinator Bryan Pugh says it’s also one of the busiest times of the year for recycling centers.

 “We get a lot, we really do – particularly boxes,” Pugh said.